Aiven-Labs/python-fake-data-producer-for-apache-kafka/README.md

-# Apache Kafka Python Fake Data Producer
+# Python Fake Data Producer for Apache Kafka®

 ## Description

-**Apache Kafka Python Fake Data Producer** is a complete demo app allowing you to quickly produce a Python fake Pizza-based streaming dataset and push it to an Apache Kafka topic.
+**Python Fake Data Producer for Apache Kafka®** is a complete demo app allowing you to quickly produce a Python fake Pizza-based streaming dataset and push it to an Apache Kafka® topic.
 It gives an example on how easy is to create great fake streaming data to feed Apache Kafka.

 * **Apache Kafka**: a [distributed streaming platform](https://kafka.apache.org/)
-* **Topic**: all Kafka records are organised into topics, you can think of a topic like an event log or a table if you're familiar with databases.
+* **Topic**: all Apache Kafka records are organised into topics, you can think of a topic like an event log or a table if you're familiar with databases.
-* **Kafka Producer**: an entity/application that publishes data to Kafka
+* **Apache Kafka Producer**: an entity/application that publishes data to Apache Kafka

-An Apache Kafka cluster can be created in minutes in any cloud of your choice using [Aiven.io console](https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=post).
+An Apache Apache Kafka cluster can be created in minutes in any cloud of your choice using [Aiven.io console](https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=post).

 For more informations about the code building blogs check the [blog post](https://aiven.io/blog/create-your-own-data-stream-for-kafka-with-python-and-faker?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=post)